 - Remove from heat and place under cool water to chill them quickly.

 - Crack and peel.

 - Bottle with a neck just small enough that the egg won’t fall in (Erlenmeyer Flask, 1000 ml is perfect, see below).
 You may want to put a little water around the rim to guard against the tearing of the egg.

 There are a number of ways to get the egg into the bottle:

-An air pressure difference causes movement of particles.
-The amount of pressure is determined by the difference of pressure in the air and the amount of area affected.
+An air pressure difference causes the movement of particles.
+The amount of pressure is determined by the difference in pressure in the air and the amount of area affected.